 California Theft by Receiving Laws

 If you are found in possession of stolen property you may be charged with the offense of theft by receiving (also known as receiving stolen property).
-The classification of this charge, misdemeanor or felony, is made by the prosecution.
-Under California law, receiving stolen property / theft by receiving carries a potential sentence of up to one year in jail or prison and fines.
+The classification of this charge is a misdemeanor if the value is under $950, or may be a felony is greater.
+Under California law, receiving stolen property, or theft by receiving carries a potential sentence of up to one year in jail or prison and fines.

 Ref: CA Theft by Receiving Laws – California Penal Code Section 496